Active Substance: histamine dihydrochloride

 What is the risk associated with Ceplene?

-The most common side effects with Ceplene (seen in more than 1 patient in 10) are eosinophilia (an increase in eosinophil levels, a type of white blood cell), thrombocytopenia (low blood platelet counts), headache, dizziness, dysgeusia (a bitter or unusual taste in the mouth), tachycardia (rapid heart beat), flushing (reddening), hypotension (low blood pressure), cough, dyspnoea (shortness of breath), nausea (feeling sick), dyspepsia (indigestion), diarrhoea, rash, arthralgia (pain in the joints), myalgia (muscle pain), pyrexia (fever), rigors (shaking chills), fatigue (tiredness), flu-like symptoms, feeling hot and injection-site reaction (redness, bruising, pain and inflammation).
+The most common side effects with Ceplene (seen in more than 1 patient in 10) are upper respiratory tract infection (colds), eosinophilia (an increase in eosinophil levels, a type of white blood cell), thrombocytopenia (low blood platelet counts), headache, dizziness, dysgeusia (a bitter or unusual taste in the mouth), tachycardia (rapid heart beat), flushing (reddening), hypotension (low blood pressure), cough, dyspnoea (shortness of breath), nausea (feeling sick), dyspepsia (indigestion), diarrhoea, rash, arthralgia (pain in the joints), myalgia (muscle pain), pyrexia (fever), chills, fatigue (tiredness), flu-like symptoms, feeling hot and injection site reactions (redness, itching, pain and inflammation).
 For the full list of all side effects reported with Ceplene, see the package leaflet.

 Why has Ceplene been approved?